Democrats fail to overrule parliamentarian on insulin price cap as GOP votes no

-(The Hill) – Senate Democrats fell short of an effort Sunday to overrule a decision by the parliamentarian that effectively struck down a proposal sponsored by Sen. Raphael Warnock (D-Ga.) to cap out-of-pocket insulin costs at $35 a month for people not covered by Medicare.
+(The Hill) — Senate Democrats fell short of an effort Sunday to overrule a decision by the parliamentarian that effectively struck down a proposal to cap out-of-pocket insulin costs at $35 a month for people not covered by Medicare.

-Sen. Lindsey Graham (R-S.C.), the ranking member of the Budget Committee, sought to enforce the parliamentarian’s ruling that Warnock’s cap on insulin prices violated the Byrd Rule because it would set prices in the commercial market and therefore couldn’t pass with a simple majority vote.
+Republican Sen. Lindsey Graham of South Carolina, the ranking member of the Budget Committee, sought to enforce the parliamentarian’s ruling that a cap on insulin prices proposed by Sen. Raphael Warnock of Georgia violated the Byrd Rule because it would set prices in the commercial market and therefore couldn’t pass with a simple majority vote.

-Senate Democrats insisted on a vote to waive the procedural objection to put Republican senators on record, including Sen. Ron Johnson (R-Wis.), the most vulnerable member of the GOP conference, as opposing a popular proposal to rein in insulin prices.
+Senate Democrats insisted on a vote to waive the procedural objection to put Republican senators on record, including Republican Sen. Ron Johnson of Wisconsin, the most vulnerable member of the GOP conference, as opposing a popular proposal to rein in insulin prices.

-The Senate voted 57-43 to waive the procedural objection against the insulin price cap but Democrats scored a symbolic victory when seven Republicans voted with the Democrats: Sens.
-Bill Cassidy (R-La.), Susan Collins (R-Maine), Josh Hawley (R-Mo.), Cindy Hyde-Smith (R-Miss.), John Kennedy (R-La.), Lisa Murkowski (R-Alaska) and Dan Sullivan (R-Alaska).
+The Senate voted 57-43 to waive the procedural objection against the insulin price cap, but Democrats scored a symbolic victory when seven Republicans voted with the Democrats: Sens.
+Bill Cassidy of Louisiana, Susan Collins of Maine, Josh Hawley of Missouri, Cindy Hyde-Smith of Mississippi, John Kennedy of Louisiana, Lisa Murkowski of Alaska and Dan Sullivan of Alaska.

 “We’re going to force them to vote no and put them on the record,” said one Democratic senator before the vote, explaining the political strategy ahead of a vote lawmakers knew ahead of time was going to fail.